Wilderness Salkantay Trek & Short Inca Trail to Machu Picchu 5 Days

 Wake up with another hot drink in your tent before breakfast at the Paucarcancha campsite.
 After breakfast, we will begin visiting the archeological site of Paucarcancha itself.
 Our guide will then lead you to the section of the Classic Inca Trail where you will see the original stone that was set down hundreds years ago.
 You will be surrounded by beautiful views of the valleys and mountain while trekking towards the Inca Trail, where you first visit the Llactapata archeological site.
 This Inca village shows you so much about daily life during Inca times.
 Houses, water canals and farming terraces were built into the steep mountain side.
 From Llactapata, we will continue for another hour till lunch.

 After another gourmet lunch, we will continue hiking for about two more hours to KM 82, where our private transportation will be waiting for us.
-It is a short drive to the beautiful Veronica View Hotel located in Ollantaytambo.
+It is a short drive to the beautiful Veronica View Hotel located just a few minutes from Ollantaytambo.
 You will have time before dinner to enjoy the heated swimming pool, sauna and luxurious spa treatments.
 After dinner take some time to enjoy the hummingbirds and other wildlife that come to the native flower and orchid garden at dusk.

 - Walking distance: 15km